The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

+The alignment of \glspl{satellite} has been found to be weaker and more complex.
+At small scales, satellites are often assumed to point radially toward the center of their host halo.
+At large scales there is evidence that their alignment vanishes, suppressing the overall signal.
+The halo model can take this complexity into account.

-where the fraction of red and blue centrals, $f^\mathrm{red}_\mathrm{c}$ and $f^\mathrm{blue}_\mathrm{c}$, can be determined using a model of the halo occupation distribution.
-Under the assumption of a spherical halo, the inter-halo alignment between centrals and satellites is zero on average, and thus the one-halo term describes the alignment of satellites with each other and the local matter field:
+Under the assumption of a spherical halo, the inter-halo alignment between \glspl{central} and \glspl{satellite} is zero on average, and thus the one-halo term describes the alignment of satellites with each other and the local matter field:

-where $n(M)$ is the halo mass function, $f_\mathrm{s}$ is the fraction of satellite galaxies, which can be written as a function of \gls{redshift}, $\langle N_\mathrm{s}|M \rangle$ is the halo occupation distribution of satellites, $\hat{U}(M,k)$ is the normalized matter density profile, and $\hat{\gamma}^\mathrm{I}$ is the density-weighted average of the satellite intrinsic ellipticity.
-An additional dependence on radius can be included, and equivalent intrinsic-intrinsic power spectrum terms can be similarly derived.
+where $n(M)$ is the \gls{halo mass function}, $f_\mathrm{s}$ is the fraction of satellite galaxies, which can be written as a function of \gls{redshift}, $\langle N_\mathrm{s}|M \rangle$ is the \gls{halo occupation distribution} of satellites, $\hat{U}(M,k)$ is the normalized mass density profile, and $\hat{\gamma}^\mathrm{I}$ is the density-weighted average of the satellite intrinsic ellipticity.
+An additional dependence on radius can also be included.

 The halo model has been shown to fit observations in the range $0.3 - 1.5$ $h^{-1}$Mpc~\citep{singh_intrinsic_2015}, and on larger scales can be complemented by the LA or the NLA models.
-Although its formalism relies on physical assumptions, such as the symmetry of the halos or the alignment of satellites inside a halo, and it suffers from the lack of constraints for fainter galaxies, this model performs well in the context of \gls{weak lensing} correction for current surveys.
+Although its formalism relies on physical assumptions, such as the symmetry of the halos or the alignment of \glspl{satellite} inside a halo, and it suffers from the lack of constraints for fainter galaxies, this model performs well in the context of \gls{weak lensing} corrections for current surveys.

 \headings{Variable definitions}